axelhahn/nginx-docker-proxy/README.md

 ### If using a proxy

-The proxy translates `http://localhost:portnumber/` to `http(s)://[APPNAME]/` for your browser access.
+The proxy translates `http(s)://[APPNAME]/` to `http://localhost:portnumber/` for a simpler access to a docker aoo.
 For each request it makes a backend request to the current container ports.

 ![](./docs/images/docker-proxy-overview-Page-2.drawio.png)

+Remark: This is a proxy for your local access with a webbrowser only.
+It does not effect any docker internal access from one app to another.

 The generator shellscript